dev1joe/product-management-api/README.md

 - if a customer deletes their account, customer should be warned in case of any undelivered orders.
 - after confirmation, customer's completed orders stay, pending orders gets canceled.

+### customer and address (on customer delete functions)
+- if the customer is deleted, their address should also be deleted

 ### order item (on customer delete functions)
 - this entity is a weak entity, with the product and customer as defining entities
 - if the customer is deleted, the order item will be deleted